A practical guide to 8 LMS tools for small teams. See which one fits your training needs and budget without enterprise bloat.

 Key Features:

 iii.
-Drip-Feed Content: Enables scheduled lesson delivery, ensuring a structured learning pathway for participants.
+Drip-feed content: Enables scheduled lesson delivery to structure a learning pathway for participants.

 v.
 E-commerce Integration: Compatible with payment gateways like PayPal and Stripe, facilitating the sale of courses directly from your website.